mry792/c2mm/README.md

-# c2mock
+# c2mm

-Mocking framework built for Catch2.
+Extension library for Catch2 providing a rich collection of matchers and macro-free mock functions.